 First of all, in my opinion, tulips on Park Avenue are one of the reasons to visit New York in April / May!

 I’m quite sure every time you try to plan your next trip to New York you wonder: “when should I go this time?
 In the Spring?
 During the Christmas holidays?!

 So this post will probably give you one more reason to come here in the Spring!

 Before I start, I wanted to share a couple of photos directly from my Instagram account to better show you what I’m referring to!

-This photo was taken with my iPhone, so probably you won't be able to find it on my print shop since my wife wants me to keep there only photos taken with her Canon!
+This photo was taken with my iPhone, so probably you won’t be able to find it on my print shop since my wife wants me to keep their only photos taken with her Canon!

 So, what shall you know about tulips in New York?

 To start with, we need to distinguish between tulips on Park Avenue between 50th Street and 86th Street, and those instead in the Murray Hill / Kips Bay, area below 42nd Street.

 After doing some research I discovered some interesting facts!